SonifyAR: Context-Aware Sound Generation in Augmented Reality: User Study

 \subsection{Results}

 All participants were able to complete the AR sound authoring task using SonifyAR without difficulty.
-On average, the authoring process took 406 seconds (SD=137s) to finish.
-Participants tested an average of 56 (SD=10.48) sound assets, with an average of 6.4 sounds (SD=1.67) assigned to the authoring results.
+On average, the authoring process took 406 seconds (\textit{SD=}137s), and the entire study took 35 minutes.
+Participants tested an average of 56 (\textit{SD=}10.5) sound assets, with an average of 6.4 sounds (\textit{SD=}1.7) assigned to the authoring results.

-Feedback on the SonifyAR app was largely positive.
+Participant feedback was also largely positive.
 All eight participants expressed favorable impressions of the tool.
-They highly agreed that the SonifyAR tool would be helpful to AR authoring process (Q1,AVG=6 out of 7, SD=0.93).
-There was also a general willingness for using SonifyAR in their own AR creation practice (Q2, AVG=6.25, SD=1.16).
-Participants agreed that the sound interaction involving real-world surfaces will improve the immersiveness of AR experiences (Q3, AVG=6.38, SD=1.06).
-Additionally, they preferred the automated sound authoring process over the manual search for sound assets (Q5, AVG=6.13, SD=0.99).
-The only area for improvement was the quality of the generated sound (Q4, AVG=4.75, SD=1.39).
+They highly agreed that the SonifyAR tool would be helpful to AR authoring process (Q1, \textit{avg=}6 out of 7, \textit{SD=}0.93).
+There was also a general willingness for using SonifyAR in their own AR creation practice (Q2, \textit{avg=}6.3, \textit{SD=}1.16).
+Participants agreed that the sound interaction involving real-world surfaces will improve the immersiveness of AR experiences (Q3, \textit{avg=}6.4, \textit{SD=}1.1).
+Additionally, they preferred the automated sound authoring process over their prior manual search experiences for sound assets (Q5, \textit{avg=}6.1, \textit{SD=}1.0).
+The only area for improvement was the quality of the generated sound (Q4, \textit{avg=}4.75, \textit{SD=}1.39).
 However, this could be enhanced with the introduction of a more advanced sound generative model, which can be easily integrated into our system.
-The full list of questions and the respective Likert-type results can be viewed in \autoref{fig:stats}.
+The full list of questions and the respective Likert results can be viewed in \autoref{fig:stats}.

+Besides the ratings, participants also provided suggestions, especially on the UI and usability.
+For example, \textit{``I really want more usability features that can help communicate these events''}, and \textit{``I hope there are more associations between the AR events and the sound generation happening in the backend, like some real-time audio hints''}.